Brayden967/Python-Web-Scraper/README.md

 Repository File Descriptions:

-python-scraper.py: A basic JSON web scraper that saves data in JSON format. auto-csv.py: A JSON web scraper that converts JSON data into a CSV file automatically.
+JSON-data-scraper.py: A basic JSON web scraper that saves data in JSON format.

+JSON-to-CSV-scraper.py: A JSON web scraper that converts JSON data into a CSV file automatically.

+html-web-scraper.py: A HTML scraper to grab data based on div elements.